Smyth-Broby Covariance

 Related

-X::AbstractMatrix)Implements the second Gerber-style variant of the Smyth-Broby covariance/correlation algorithm on Z-transformed data (standardised).
+mu::ArrNum, sd::ArrNum)Implements the original Gerber-style variant of the Smyth-Broby covariance/correlation algorithm.

 Arguments